This article was originally published in April 2009 and is visible now so that readers can look at what was happening on the Costa Tropical back then.

 Employees from a building company, who haven’t received any salaries since November, protested outside the Almuñécar branch of the Cajasol.

-The company had been carrying out a 23 dwelling project in Lentegí since the end of 2006 and should have handed the flats over to the new owners between December last year and this January, but the since the bank closed the tap on the company account in September – where the company claims there are enough funds to pay everybody and finish the project – the firm can’t pay the employees our their supplies; all told between 40 and 50 people.
+The company had been carrying out a 23-dwelling project in Lentegí since the end of 2006 and should have handed the flats over to the new owners between December last year and this January.
+However, since the bank closed the tap on the company account in September – where the company claims there are enough funds to pay everybody and finish the project – the firm can’t pay the employees their salaries; all told between 40 and 50 people.